KPlaisance/mapapp3/README.md

 ## Features
 I chose a map of Houston, TX.
 It shows 5 taco restaurants around the area.
 These are marked by a red marker that is animated.
 The name and picture (when available from Foursquare) is provided in a popout menu.
 To obtain information on the restaurant, you can click on a marker, click on the name in the list on the left hand side or filter using the text filter box on the left hand side.
 By clicking on either the "x" in the popup, or by clicking another restaurant, it will close the box.

-I used a walkthrough by Matthew Cranford and Udacity as reference with help figuring out how to setup the game.
-The links are in the Udacity walkthrough page: https://www.diigo.com/outliner/fj3m65/Udacity-Classic-Arcade-Game-Project-(project-%233)?key=al7ek43dms
+I used a walkthrough by Ryan Waite and Udacity as reference with help figuring out how to setup the app.
+The links are in the Udacity walkthrough page: https://www.diigo.com/outliner/fkkuvb/Udacity-Neighborhood-Map-Project-(project-%237)?key=25wgqnwals

 Tabbing functionality on the left hand list is enabled.
 Responsive design has been used to make the app accessable on all devices.